Vegan Dogs: Nutrition and Precautions

 Advice for Feeding Dogs

-At your dog’s checkup, ask for a urinalysis—this test will reveal if there are struvite crystals, or early signs of related problems.
+At your dog’s checkup, ask for a urinalysis—this test will reveal if there are struvite crystals, or early signs of other problems.
 Purebreds are especially vulnerable, especially miniature schnauzers, shia tzus, bichon frises, miniature poodles, cocker spaniels, and lhasa apsos.
 Even if struvite crystals aren’t detected, a urinalysis may reveal your dog’s urine pH level is out of whack.
 If so, your veterinarian can recommend supplements to bring pH into a healthy range.

 Canned or Kibble Dog Food?